 Align branch targets to a power-of-two boundary, for branch targets where the targets can only be reached by jumping, skipping up to n bytes like '-falign-functions'.
 In this case, no dummy operations need be executed.

 '-fno-align-jumps' and '-falign-jumps=1' are equivalent and mean that loops will not be aligned.

 If n is not specified or is zero, use a machine-dependent default.
+Enabled at levels '-02', '-03'.

 -funit-at-a-time